FoxCheeze/lignin/README.md

 # Lignin
 #### Description:
-**lignin** is a program that gets an image as input and output this image split in two files with half of it each.
-This program was made for Harvard CS50p's final project.
+**lignin** is a program that takes an image as input, and output the image split in two files with half of it each.

 **lignin** was created with the intention to help automatize page splitting after scanning a book with a printer or scanner.